koenvervloesem/snips-app-what-is-happening/README.md

 *   koan:ListOfCalendars - The user asks for the list of available calendars.
 The app responds with the list of calendars it recognizes.

 ## Copyright
-This skill is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software.
+This app is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software.
 See LICENSE for more information.